scott5/pigfx/README.md

 Note that Raspberry Pi pins are 3.3V (not 5V tolerant).

+### Changing the baud rate

 The default baud rate is 115200 8N1.
-The rate (but not the 8N1 parameters) can be modified in the config.txt file.
+The default rate (but not the 8N1 parameters) can be modified in the config.txt file.

+At runtime, pressing F11 cycles through baud rates (300, 600, 1200, 2400, 4800, 9600, 19200, 38400, 57600, 115200).
+This is temporary, at the next boot the baud rate reverts to the default.

+### Changing the font size

+The terminal comes with three font sizes: 8x8 (CGA), 8x14 (EGA), 8x16 (VGA).
+The default font size can be set by choosing the corresponding kernel-NN.img file.
+For example, to choose the 8x14 font as default, rename kernel-14.img to kernel.img on the SD card.

+At runtime, pressing F12 cycles through the three font sizes.
+This is temporary, at the next boot the size reverts to the default.

-For more detailed instructions refer to the original project: https://github.com/fbergama/pigfx
+For more instructions refer to the original project: https://github.com/fbergama/pigfx

 -----